How to customize file downloads in Firefox

 - Select Tools > Options from it.

 Here you find listed all known file types / mime types.
-The following actions are available:
+The following actions are available for each file type individually:

 - Always ask is the default action.
 This displays the standard download dialog where you can select to save or run the file.
 All new file types will have that action associated with them.